aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shape/filled/_index.md

 ### Remarks

-This is a shortcut to the On property.The default value is true.
+This is a shortcut to the On property.

+The default value is **true**.

 ### Examples